 Council's freshwater work

-Bay of Plenty Regional Council invests more than $24 million each year on work with local people to improve and protect the water in local rivers, lakes and streams.
+From action on the ground, to science, planning and policy work, Bay of Plenty Regional Council invests more than $24 million each year on work with local people to improve and protect the water in local rivers, lakes and streams.

 That delivers work on the ground with land, business and infrastructure owners alongside iwi and the wider community to: